 - My Account

 Born Walter Eugene King, he was from Detroit, Michigan.
-King had been baptized into at the age of 12.
-He left the Baptist faith at age 16 and grew up with an interest in African cultureand began African studies.
-At the age of 20, King traveled to Haiti in 1954 to study the Haitian culture and Haitian Vodou and, in 1955, to Europe and North Africa, often as a part of the Katherine Dunham Dance Company.
+King had been baptized at the age of 12.
+He left the Baptist faith at age 16, became interested in African culture, and began African studies.
+At age 20, King traveled to Haiti in 1954 to study Haitian culture and Haitian Vodou and, in 1955, to Europe and North Africa, often as a part of the Katherine Dunham Dance Company.

 In 1970, along with several other devotees, Oba Adefunmi created the Oyotunji village in Beaufort County, South Carolina.
-Oba Adefunmi's Black nationalist stance drew large criticism from within the ranks of the Cuban Santería priests because of his strident opposition to certain aspects of their religion, aspects which he felt did not keep with the traditional form of the Yoruba religion.
+Oba Adefunmi's Black nationalist stance drew large criticism from within the ranks of the Cuban Santería priests because of his strident opposition to certain aspects of their religion, which he felt did not keep with the traditional form of the Yoruba religion.
 This eventually led to his break from the Cuban form of Ifa.
-To replace his former teachers, Adefunmi journeyed to Yorubaland in Africa, where he was welcomed and initiated as a babalawo in Ile-Ife.
+Adefunmi journeyed to Yorubaland in Africa to replace his former teachers, where he was welcomed and initiated as a Babalawo in Ile-Ife.
 Oba Efuntola Adefunmi died on February 11, 2005.